psoukie/psoukie.github.io/_notes/Test.md

 ## Heading 2

 Text under heading 2.
 Trigger rebuild.
+And another note[^note] is here.

+[^note]: Explanation for the second one.

 Term
 :  Definition immediate.